RMWinslow/posts/numbers/quinary.md

 And for any integer ≥ 6, each representation contains at least one consonant.
 </aside>

-This time, for fun, I'll use letters cooresponding to the sounds of each digit name.
+This time, for fun, I'll use letters corresponding to the sounds of each digit name.
 Use `z` in place of zero, `w` for one ("wun"), `t` two, `h` three, `r` four, `f` five.
 (I thought about using `f` for four and `v` for five, but `f` and `v` sound too similar.)